Titanic: Replicas

 There have been several proposals and studies for a project to build a replica ship based on the Titanic.
-A project by South African businessman Sarel Gaus was abandoned in 2006, and a project by Australian businessman Clive Palmer was announced in 2012, known as the Titanic II.

 A Chinese shipbuilding company known as Wuchang Shipbuilding Industry Group Co., Ltd commenced construction in November 2016 to build a replica ship of the Titanic for use in a resort.
-The vessel will house many features of the original, such as a ballroom, dining hall, theatre, first-class cabins, economy cabins and swimming pool.
-Tourists will be able to reside inside the Titanic during their time at the resort.
-It will be permanently docked at the resort and feature an audiovisual simulation of the sinking, which has caused some criticism.
+The vessel was to house many features of the original, such as a ballroom, dining hall, theatre, first-class cabins, economy cabins and swimming pool.
+Tourists were to be able to reside inside the Titanic during their time at the resort.
+It was to be permanently docked at the resort and feature an audiovisual simulation of the sinking, which has caused some criticism.
+As of 2022, however, it was reportedly only 25% complete, and its website and Twitter account are offline.

-RMS Olympic was the sister ship of the Titanic.
-The interior decoration of the dining salon and the grand staircase were in identical style and created by the same craftsmen.
-Large parts of the interior of the Olympic were later sold and are now in the White Swan Hotel, Alnwick, which gives an impression of how the interior of the Titanic looked.